flgkd/integer-linear-programming-notes/notes/06-branch-and-price.md

 ---

 ## 5. Reusing the Parent Node RMP⭐

+This gives the central intuition of Branch and Price:

+> **At each Branch-and-Bound node, the node LP relaxation is solved by Column Generation to obtain the node bound.
+After branching, child nodes inherit compatible columns from the parent RMP and continue pricing under the new branching decisions.**

+These two ideas together form the basic Branch-and-Price framework.

 A naive implementation might rebuild Column Generation from scratch at every branch-and-bound node.